On conflict-free colorings of cyclic polytopes and the girth conjecture for graphs: Abstract

 \section{Abstract}

-We study conflict-free colorings for hypergraphs derived from the family of facets of $d$-dimensional cyclic polytopes.
-For odd dimensions $d$, the problem is fairly easy.
-However, for even dimensions $d$ the problem becomes very difficult.
-We provide sharp asymptotic bounds for the conflict-free chromatic number in all even dimensions $4\leq d \leq 20$ except for $d=16$.
-We also provide non-trivial upper and lower bounds for all even dimensions $d$.
-We exhibit a strong relation to the famous Erd{\H o}s girth conjecture in extremal graph theory which might be of independent interest for the study of conflict-free colorings.
-Improving the upper or lower bounds for general even dimensions $d$ would imply an improved lower or upper bound (respectively) on the Erd{\H o}s girth conjecture.
-Finally, we extend our result for dimension $4$ showing that the hypergraph whose hyperedges are the union of two discrete intervals from $[n]$ of cardinality at least $3$ has conflict-free chromatic number $\Theta(\sqrt {n})$.
+We study the conflict-free chromatic number of hypergraphs derived from the family of facets of $d$-dimensional cyclic polytopes with $n$ vertices.
+While in odd dimensions $d$ the problem is easy, for even dimensions the problem becomes very difficult and exhibits interesting connections to extremal graph theory.
+We provide sharp asymptotic bounds for the conflict-free chromatic number in several small even dimensions and non-trivial upper and lower bounds for general even dimensions.
+The main purpose of this paper is revealing a surprising relation between conflict-free colorings and the celebrated Erd\H{o}s girth conjecture, opening new avenues for future research.